 The United States already spends more on healthcare than any other country in the world.
 U.S. healthcare spending grew 3.9% in 2017, reaching $3.5 trillion or $10,739 per person.
 Healthcare spending accounted for 17.9% of the country’s Gross Domestic Product.
 These numbers include U.S. expenditures for healthcare goods and services, public health activities, government administration, the net cost of health insurance, and all investments related to healthcare.
 With the high cost of care, nearly 45 million Americans, including illegal immigrants, are under- or uninsured.

-Proponents of universal healthcare argue that switching to a national centralized system would reduce healthcare costs.
+Proponents of universal healthcare argue that doing away with private healthcare would reduce costs.
 Universal healthcare would also give coverage to every American.
-With a government-run system, individuals would no longer have to pay for care out of pocket.
+Individuals would no longer have to pay for care out of pocket.
 They could see a doctor without worrying about co-pays, insurance, deductibles and other surprise expenses.
+The government controls the system and it would be paid for using taxpayer money.

-According to several studies from across the political spectrum, universal healthcare would reduce the country’s total healthcare spending by trillions of dollars over the next decade by getting rid of inflation and inefficient practices such as private insurance, claims approval, payment systems, and record keeping.
+According to several studies from across the political spectrum, universal healthcare would reduce the many costs of healthcare by trillions of dollars over the next decade by getting rid of inflation and inefficient practices such as private insurance, claims approval, payment systems, and record keeping.
 While taxes will go up for many Americans, total costs would go down for most households and individuals across the country.

 Proponents also argue that Americans would use more healthcare with a single-payer system.
 If individuals and families were guaranteed healthcare under the law, they may be more willing to schedule regular screenings with doctors, find a primary care provider, or take their medication without worrying about inflated costs.

-Increasing the use of healthcare services may increase the cost of healthcare, but it could also reduce overall costs by reducing the rate of preventable chronic diseases, such as liver disease and heart disease, while also increasing the rate of early detection for cancer patients.
+Increasing access to healthcare services may increase the cost of healthcare, but it could also reduce overall costs by reducing the rate of preventable chronic diseases, such as liver disease and heart disease, while also increasing the rate of early detection for cancer patients.

 Under a single-payer system, total costs would go down by doing away with all private healthcare charges.
 Large corporations and the richest Americans would see a major increase in their taxes, while small businesses and middle-class Americans would see a modest increase.
 Once the new system goes into place, every American would have access to the same healthcare services, reducing income inequality across the board.